Alzheimer’s without a solution is scary—with this article I wish for you to understand that there is hope.

 “Junk” meaning bread, pasta, and white rice.
 All the nutrients are taken out of those products when they’re processed.
 The sugar part of the equation is extremely important.
 I have a guy I know with early Alzheimer’s, and we struggled for about a year before I really got hard on him.
 I asked, “are you eating sugar?”
 And his wife said, “Well, he’ll only eat, like, a cookie a day.”
 And I said, “You’ve got to stop that sugar.”
 And I said, “Every time you come in here, I’m working for you 100%, and when you go home, you’re only working for yourself 90%.
 You have got to stop the cookie per day.”
 I know, it doesn’t seem like a lot, but once he stopped that cookie, things really started to improve.
 He was able to tackle puzzles and able to build a bookshelf.
 A year earlier he wouldn’t even start a project like that because his mind couldn’t get him through the whole process.

 5. Brain Food

-There are supplements which are specifically for the brain.
+There are supplements that are specifically for the brain.
 Two examples are RNA, a nutritional supplement you’ll find at most health food stores, and Bacopa, an herb.
 There are many good brain supplements out there—you can find them online.
-These supplements are the last step for a reason, so once the first four steps are in progress and under control the brain supplements start to work.
+These supplements are the last step for a reason, so once the first four steps are in progress and under control, the brain supplements start to work.